ps3addict/ps3addict.github.io/safemode.md

 1. Restart System -- This will exit Safe Mode and boot the PS3 normally.

-2. Resore Default Settings -- ***This will DELETE all PSN data!*** It will also reset all Syetm Settings to default values.
+2. Resore Default Settings -- <font color="red">​This will DELETE all PSN data!</font> It will also reset all Syetm Settings to default values.

 3. Resore File System -- This will attempt to fix file problems.
 It may take a while to complete.

 4. Rebuild Database -- This will attempt to fix database problems.
 It will DELETE messages, playlists, video playback resume info, and maybe other info.
 It may take a while to complete.

-5. Resore PS3 System -- ***This will FORMAT the PS3 hard drive!
-ALL DATA WILL BE DELETED!***
+5. Resore PS3 System -- <font color="red">​This will FORMAT the PS3 hard drive!
+ALL DATA WILL BE DELETED!</font>

 6. System Update -- Use this option to install System Updates (PS3UPDAT.PUP).